-The best Fidelity ETFs include a little something for everyone.
+The best Fidelity ETFs for 2026 include a little more … and thus, a little something for everyone.

-The overall takeaway: Whether you’re looking for plain, value-oriented passive ETFs; aggressive, actively managed ETFs; or something in between, the following list of the best Fidelity ETFs likely has something for you.
+Or, put more succinctly: Whether you’re looking for passive market exposure, tactical indexes, or humans at the helm, this list of the best Fidelity ETFs for 2026 likely has something for you.

 Featured Financial Products